Toyota NZ engine: 1NZ-FXE (1997–present)

 Peak thermal efficiency is about 37%.

-Production was discontinued in 2009, with the arrival of the 3rd generation Prius, which replaced the 1NZ-FXE with the 2ZR-FXE.

-In 2012, upon the arrival of the Prius c (North America), the Aqua (Japan), and the Yaris Hybrid (Europe), an improved version was introduced.
-Without any belt-driven accessories, and a physical compression ratio of 13.4:1, the new version delivers an output of 74 PS at 4800 rpm with 111 Nm of torque at 3600–4400 rpm.
+In 2011, upon the arrival of the Prius c/Aqua and the XP130 Yaris Hybrid, an improved version was introduced.
+Without any belt-driven accessories (equipped with an electric water pump), implementation of exhaust gas recirculation (EGR) system and a physical compression ratio of 13.4:1.
+The new version delivers an output of 74 PS at 4800 rpm with 111 Nm of torque at 3600–4400 rpm.

 The 1NZ-FXE Hybrid Synergy Drive in the Toyota Prius has won several International Engine of the Year awards: